orov-io/GoBackbone/README.md

 This software relies on some other packages and makes the following assumptions:

-- You us postgres as your database.
+- Use of postgres as your database.
 (If you use another DB, plase, modify main app database methods).

 - To use postgres, this app requires a POSTGRES_CONNECTION string at the .env file.
 If it not exist, app will assume that no database is used.